tedee-com/tedee-api-doc/docs/source/howtos/operate-locks.rst

 .. note::
     You should calibrate your lock before using these endpoints.
 If you didn't calibrate your lock these endpoints will return successful response but nothing will happen.

-After you send command to execute given operation you can check status of your lock using :doc:`sync endopints <get-and-sync-locks>`.
+After you send command to execute given operation you can use :doc:`sync endopints <get-and-sync-locks>` to see or refresh status of your lock.

-Lock your tedee lock
+Close your tedee lock
 ----------------------
-To lock your door use endpoint :doc:`Close your lock <../endpoints/lock/close>`.
+To close your door use endpoint :doc:`Close your lock <../endpoints/lock/close>`.
 This endpoint will return operationId.
 This is for correlating whole process of lock command - mobile app receives push notification with this operationId and result of executed command.

-Unlock your tedee lock
+Open your tedee lock
 ----------------------
-To unlock your door use this endpoint :doc:`Open your lock <../endpoints/lock/open>`.
+To open your door use this endpoint :doc:`Open your lock <../endpoints/lock/open>`.
 This endpoint will return operationId.
 This is for correlating whole process of unlock command - mobile app receives push notification with this operationId and result of executed command.

 Pull spring in your tedee lock